View Document Text

 Item 4.
 Advisory Business

-services, clients are required to enter into one or more written agreements with Emerald Advisors setting
+provides any of these advisory services, clients are required to enter into one or more written agreements

-forth the relevant terms and conditions of the advisory relationship (the “Advisory Agreement”).
+with the firm that set forth the relevant terms and conditions of the advisory relationship.

-Emerald Advisors filed for registration as an investment adviser in September 2019 and is wholly owned
+Emerald Advisors filed for registration as an investment adviser in September 2019 and is privately owned

 While this brochure generally describes the business of Emerald Advisors, certain sections also discuss the